 Proficiency in a second language

-About SVSU: Saginaw Valley State University is a comprehensive university with more than 90 programs of study for its more than 9,000 students.
+About SVSU: Saginaw Valley State University is a comprehensive university with more than 90 programs of study for its nearly 9,000 students.
 Located on a suburban campus in Michigan's Great Lakes Bay Region, SVSU is committed to a supportive and empowering environment for students, faculty and staff.
-The Chronicle of Higher Education recognized SVSU as a "Great College to Work For" in 2016.
+The Chronicle of Higher Education recognized SVSU as a "Great College to Work For" in 2016, 2017 and 2018.

 SVSU emphasizes undergraduate teaching and learning, and community-based research.
 In 2015, SVSU received the Community Engagement classification from the Carnegie Foundation for the Advancement of Teaching, a distinction achieved by only 7 percent of U.S. colleges and universities.
 By their senior year, 84 percent of students have engaged with community employers and agencies in internships, field placements or some other component of their academic preparation.